quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part108_21.4_Alternate.md

 ---

 #### Successive Overrelaxation (SOR) Method
-Background context: The SOR method can accelerate convergence by adjusting the relaxation parameter \(\omega\).
-This involves finding a good value of \(\omega\) through trial and error to double the speed of the algorithm.
+Background context: The SOR method can accelerate convergence by adjusting the relaxation parameter $\omega $.
+This involves finding a good value of $\omega$ through trial and error to double the speed of the algorithm.

 :p How do you implement the SOR technique in `LaplaceLine.py`?
 ??x